- Tech Services Team

 In short, Gaggle identifies three types of incidents: (1) User Violations, (2) Questionable Content (QCON), and (3) Possible Student Situations (PSS).
 Students are emailed directly about “User Violation” offenses stating that what they are doing, saying, or sending is inappropriate.
 Principals are directly emailed for the other two incident types, Questionable Content (QCON) and Possible Student Situations (PSS), and can investigate and respond to incidents as appropriate.
 More information about the different types of incidents can be found on the Gaggle Safety Management video.

-District 112 currently utilizes two systems that provide 24/7 content filtering for student devices: GoGuardian and Securly.
+District 112 currently utilizes a platform called Securly that provide s24/7 content filtering for student devices.

 Keep in mind that no filter can block every inappropriate site.